 The Mersey river is a good place to go, which is in the north of Tasmania, about an hour drive from Launceston.
 The water comes from a Hydro dam, so you can ring Hydro Tasmania and generally they can release water for you if you book ahead.

-There is also basic accommodation up there you can rent if you need to stay, which some school groups use. about 8 years ago
+There is also basic accommodation up there you can rent if you need to stay, which some school groups use. over 8 years ago

 Tasmania has amazing kayaking, particularly around the Cradle and Mersey Valleys (both in north / north-west of state).
 Classic advanced / steep rivers to look our for in this region are Lea River (Class IV), Leven Canyon (Class IV - V) and Cataract Gorge (Class V).